Hong Kong democracy activist Joshua Wong arrested | DW | 30.08.2019

 On Friday he was detained once more.

-Wong's political party, Demosisto, said on its official Twitter account: "Our secretary-general was just arrested this morning at roughly 7:30, when he was walking to the South Horizons MTR station.
-He was forcefully pushed into a private minivan on the street in broad daylight.
-Our lawyers following the case now."
+Wong's political party, Demosisto, said on its official Twitter account: "Our secretary-general was arrested this morning at roughly 7:30, when he was walking to the South Horizons MTR station.
+He was forcefully pushed into a private minivan on the street in broad daylight."

-Three months of mainly peaceful protests started earlier this summer when Hong Kong's chief executive, Carrie Lam, with support from Beijing, tried to enact an extradition bill that would have allowed individuals from Hong Kong accused of having committed crimes in mainland China to be extradited and tried there.
-Wong has been calling on Lam to quit.
+Three months of predominantly peaceful protests started earlier this summer when Hong Kong's chief executive, Carrie Lam, with support from Beijing, tried to enact an extradition bill that would have allowed individuals from Hong Kong accused of having committed crimes in mainland China to be extradited and tried there.
+Wong has been calling on Lam to quit ever since.

 After widespread outrage, Lam relented, suspending the act, but many protesters wanted it permanently abolished.
 Since they started, the protests grew to include calls for more democracy in Hong Kong and an inquiry into allegations of police violence.